To lose weight the calories you burn must be greater than the number of calories you consume.

 This video and the steps below will help you determine how many calories you need to maintain your weight, and how to calculate how to reduce your calories to lose weight.

-This is not an ad not an endorsement.
+This is not an ad and not intended as an endorsement.
 This video has been offered as a resource to inspire you on your own weight-loss journey.